Hawks & Doves logo Hawk

 GDP Growth: How fast the economy is growing.
 Below 0% means it's shrinking — a recession.

-Hawk 🦅: A policymaker who prioritizes controlling inflation, even if it means slower hiring.
+Hawk 🦅: A policymaker who prioritizes controlling inflation, even if it hurts the labor market.

 Dove 🕊️: A policymaker who prioritizes keeping unemployment low, even if prices rise a bit faster.